molney239/algobase/README.md

  - *edge biconnected components* - coloring and condensation of graph by edge biconnected components
  - *strongly connected components* - coloring and condensation of graph by strongly connected components
  - *2-SAT* - structure for solving 2-SAT problem
+ - *level ancestor* - structures for level ancestor problem with binary search and binary ups
+ - *LCA* - structures for LCA problem with binary ups, segment tree and sparse table
+ - *tree path queries* - structure for answering queries on paths in trees using binary ups and LCA

 ## strings.cpp
  - *trie* - trie structure for strings